norcams/docs-enduser/docs/security-group-sanity.rst

   ignored

 * The IP address ranges of UiO and UiB are whitelisted.
-As long as the IP address and netmask decribes a subset of these ranges, the rule is ignored
+As long as the IP address and subnet mask decribes a subset of these ranges, the rule is ignored

 * Ports 22 (ssh), 80 (http) and 443 (https) are whitelisted.
 Any rule
   that opens to one of these three ports is ignored